iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 Data API instructions for the create, update, and delete operations accompany this article's CRUD-related sibling articles.

-## Operations for Other Data-Related Entities
+## Operations for Data-Related Entities

 API instructions for managing datasets, sources, schedules, credentials, logs, and more are being applied to articles that demonstrate managing them in the console.
 It's a work in progress.